 In 1997 the Indiana Diabetes Collaborative was formed and housed at the Indiana State Department of Health, it became the Diabetes Advisory Group in 2000, and in 2004 developed a Diabetes state plan and began working on its objectives.
 In 2011, discussion began around collecting partners and forming a coalition.
 CADI was officially convened in January of 2012 as a statewide coalition of stakeholders from government, non-profit, and commercial organizations.

-Since forming as a coalition, CADI has aligned with the Indiana Public Health Association, a 501 (c) 3 organization, to act as our fiscal agent and to manage staffing and administration.
-We have maintained and formed new organizational partnerships, grown our membership, and strengthened our reach across six out of ten public health districts.
+CADI is currently aligned with the IU School of Medicine within the Clinical and Translational Sciences Institute.
+The Community Health Partnerships (CHeP) division acts as our fiscal agent and to manage staffing and administration.
+Previously, CADI was aligned with the Indiana Public Health Association.
+Since forming as a coalition, we have maintained and formed new organizational partnerships, grown our membership, and strengthened our reach across six out of ten public health districts.
 We have conducted a strategic planning session to determine our goals and objectives and have established workgroups.
 We have elected a Steering Committee of strong and diverse leaders who represent major organizational partners.
 We have maintained our funding through the Indiana State Department of Health and have secured over $10,000 in donations.

 The mission of the Cardiovascular and Diabetes Coalition of Indiana (CADI) is to reduce the burden of diabetes, cardiovascular disease and stroke in Indiana.

 We are a coalition of partners and volunteers from commercial, non-profit, and government agencies, including the American Heart Association, The American Diabetes Association, the Indiana State Department of Health, the Indiana Public Health Association, and many more.